Skip to content

 @Test

-// create an array of 7 candidate lists
+// create the table of 7 candidate lists

 latch = new CountDownLatch((1));